 Forillon National Park in Quebec sits at the eastern end of the Gaspé Peninsula.
 It boasts fantastic hiking trails including the Canadian section of the International Appalachian Trail, traditional Gaspé fishing villages, pebble beaches and rugged cliffs.
 It’s a 10 hour drive from Quebec City though the park can be reached by Via Rail on the Montreal – Gaspé Chaleur route.

-The Mingan Archipelago in Quebec is accessible by driving two hours east of Sept-Îles on Highway 138 along the north shore of the St. Lawrence River.
+The Mingan Archipelago National Park Preserve in Quebec is accessible by driving two hours east of Sept-Îles on Highway 138 along the north shore of the St. Lawrence River.

 Kouchibouguac National Park sits on New Brunswick’s east coast, only one hour away from Moncton.
 It protects Acadian forest, salt marshes, bogs, lagoons, tidal rivers and 25 kilometres of fragile white sand dunes.